ccb-hms/edw_acs/README.md

 The American Community Survey (ACS) is an ongoing survey that provides data every year, giving communities the current information they need to plan investments and services.
 The ACS covers a broad range of topics about social, economic, demographic, and housing characteristics of the U.S. population.
 The 5-year estimates from the ACS are "period" estimates that represent data collected over a period of time.
 The primary advantage of using multiyear estimates is the increased statistical reliability of the data for less populated areas and small population subgroups.
 The 5-year estimates are available for all geographies down to the block group level.
 Unlike the 1-year estimates, geographies do not have to meet a particular population threshold in order to be published.

-This project creates two Docker containers, sql1 and acsAPI.
+This project creates two Docker containers, sql1 and acs.
 The sql1 Docker container is running an isntance of SQL Server.
-The acsAPI container is responsible for pulling the data from the census.gov site via python's requests module, writes the resulting data to a shared filesystem, then utlizes python's pyodbc module to bulk insert the data to SQL Server.
+The acs container is responsible for pulling the data from the census.gov site via python's requests module, writes the resulting data to a shared filesystem, then utlizes python's pyodbc module to bulk insert the data to SQL Server.

 The final database structure is American Community Survey --> {year}_{geographical rollup} --> {tablename}

 To further illustrate: If you are parsing multiple years from 2017-2018, and all geographical rollups, your final db schema will look like:

  - American Community Survey
    - 2017_COUNTY
      - B01001